SHINKO ELECTRIC INDUSTRIES CO., LTD.

 - Human resource development through biodiversity conservation.

-Global Risks Report 2023, published by the World Economic Forum (WEF), lists "loss of biodiversity and ecosystem collapse" as the fourth most serious global risk in the next 10 years, and "natural resource crisis" as the sixth most serious global risk.
-These are thus recognized as important issues on a par with climate change.
-Against this backdrop, the G7 2030 Nature Compact agreed upon the goal of becoming "nature positive," or "stopping and reversing biodiversity loss by 2030 to put nature on a recovery path."
+Global Risks Report 2024, published by the World Economic Forum (WEF), lists "loss of biodiversity and ecosystem collapse" as the third most serious global risk in the next 10 years, and "natural resource crisis" as the fourth most serious global risk.
+Both of these risks have moved up the rankings since FY2023 and have increased in severity over the past year.
+The G7 2030 Nature Compact also agreed on the "Nature-Positive (nature revitalization)" goal of "halting and reversing biodiversity loss by 2030 to put nature on a recovery path," thus integrated action to realize "Carbon Neutrality (zero emissions of greenhouse gases)" as well as "Nature-Positive (nature revitalization)" is considered as crucial in the future.

 In order to assess the impact of our business activities on biodiversity, the Shinko Group has conducted biodiversity risk assessments, including physical and reputational risks, at our domestic and overseas production sites, using the World Wildlife Fund (WWF) Biodiversity Risk Filter.